TalTech-MFO/ParticleModel/README.md

 ### But...

 Before running `make`, have a look at the `Makefile` and `include/output.h` files.

-+ Comment/uncomment compiler flags in `Makefile` to disable/enable e.g., openMP, debug features or select the biofouling model (only "simple" implemented at the moment).
+- Comment/uncomment compiler flags in `Makefile` to disable/enable e.g., openMP, debug features or select the biofouling model (only "simple" implemented at the moment).
-+ Select output variables by commenting/uncommenting lines in `include/output.h`.
+- Select output variables by commenting/uncommenting lines in `include/output.h`.
 Particle position will always be written.
-# ParticleModel